Miami Group Looking For Volunteers To Help With Coronavirus Contact Tracing Program

 “When I got contacted by the contract tracer from the Broward Department of Health, she wasn’t trained, she wasn’t qualified to ask me the right questions to be able to track where or who I could have given COVID to,” he said.

-Jones said not enough enforcement and too much confusion between cities and counties is contributing to the spike in cases.
+Jones said not enough enforcement and too much confusion between cities and counties are contributing to the spike in cases.

 “I believe we are failing the people right now because, although there is a sense of responsibility that we all must maintain, there is a responsibility that the state has to enforce some of these things to ensure that we’re keeping people safe and we’re just not doing that right now,” he said.